raykotab/raykotab/README.md

 I think it is at the moment better, when you enter with a bit of good faith.

 - Learning programming with TDD
-- Js
-- php

-:musical_keyboard:
+- Courious about Scrum and Agile

 ## Languages and Tools: